louis-neovim-plugins/statuscolumn/CONTRIBUTING.md

       update, but I have not pinpointed when it happens, or what the cause is.
 - [ ] I have not found a way to detect when marks have changed.
 There are no events, and I do not think it's possible to properly "wrap" the default bindings to call custom functions.
+Therefore there is no way for us to cache the marks, ever.